Managing Your Hangover This Christmas

 - Significant memory loss occurs with high doses of alcohol

-- Poor quality sleep: decreases in REM (deep) sleep resulting in impaired concentration, tiredness, and irritability
+- Poor quality sleep: decreases in REM (deep) sleep, resulting in impaired concentration, tiredness & irritability

 What you eat before you start drinking can have a huge effect on how you feel the day after.
 Food helps slow the absorption of alcohol, which will prolong the time it takes alcohol to reach your bloodstream.
 Never drink on an empty stomach.

 Another aspect is your choice of drinks.
 Studies have shown that certain alcoholic beverages result in worse hangovers than others.
 For example, whiskey, wine and certain beers can result in more severe hangovers than drinking equal amounts of vodka or other clearer alcohols.
-This is mainly because certain alcoholic drinks result in greater levels of acetone and acetaldehyde being produced during the metabolism of the drinks, which in turn puts greater stress on your body to remove the toxins.
-Hence, it makes logical sense to drink alcoholic drinks that are less of a challenge to your body.
 And we don’t need scientists to tell us that mixing drinks is a bad idea, so aim to stick with the same drink.
 A drink that works well for a lot of people is gin or vodka with a squeeze of fresh lime, ice and sparkling/soda water.

-The reality is that there is no cure for the side-effects of what we know as the hangover, but there are steps you can take to support your body’s recovery from the damage that excess alcohol consumption can inflict.
+The reality is, there is no cure for the side-effects of what we know as the hangover, but there are steps you can take to support your body’s recovery from the damage that excess alcohol consumption can inflict.
 Start by eating antioxidant-rich foods that help your body to reduce the inflammatory response to the alcohol.
 Fresh berries, green leafy vegetables, nuts, seeds, fresh oily fish and eggs are all great food options to help your body recovery.
-Eggs are particularly interesting because they are rich in the amino acid cysteine that is important in the liver for the metabolism of acetaldehyde.

-Fluids are a priority so begin by sipping on some water to help replace the fluids that you lost on all of those trips to the toilet the night before.
+Fluids are a priority, so begin by sipping on some water to help replace the fluids that you lost on all of those trips to the toilet the night before.
 Mixing an electrolyte sachet into your water to replace lost electrolytes is a good idea if you are having trouble eating solid food.
-Coffee has been the go-to drink for treating hangovers for generations, mainly because it helps people feel more alert after a heavy night out.
+Coffee has been the go-to drink for treating hangovers for generations, mainly because it helps people feel more alert.
 Recent research has shown that drinking coffee can help to treat hangovers due to the antioxidant compounds that freshly brewed coffee contains.
 In my opinion, drinking coffee to treat your hangover is a personal thing – some people find it works wonders but for others it makes them feel worse.
 My advice is that if you find it helps, then stick with it, but if it doesn’t help, then stick to water and herbal teas.

 Exercise is the last thing most people will want to do with a hangover but some physical activity has its merits.
 Exercise increases your metabolic rate and blood flow, which can help speed the removal of toxins.
 Make sure you are hydrated before you head off for your exertions, and bring some water to replace lost fluids.